 THE LOCAL CHURCH is an assembly of believers gathering together in communion with each other to give visible expression of Jesus Christ’s body to their community and to stimulate growth in each others lives.

 THE ORDINANCES are to be observed commemorating Christ’s works for the church: Baptism and The Lord’s Supper.
 Baptism is practiced by individuals as a symbolic expression of personal identification with Christ in His death, burial, and resurrection.
 The Lord’s Supper is practiced corporately as a symbolic reminder of His provision for salvation.

 HISTORY is controlled by the sovereign rule of God and will culminate in the establishment of His kingdom upon the earth, a kingdom ruled by His Son and those who have placed their faith in Him.

 NOTE: This statement of faith is the doctrinal foundation of our church family.
 Membership in our church requires acceptance of this statement.
-In addition, each Pastor and Elder, each year, must review and sign both the statement of faith and the expanded statement/teaching position that follows.
+In addition, each year our Pastors and Elders must review and sign both the statement of faith and the expanded statement/teaching position that follows.
 The following addendum expands this statement of faith in specific points to clarify the beliefs of our church leadership.
-This expanded statement is not required for church membership.
+However, the expanded statement is not required for church membership.